 Julia Mishina was born and raised in Kamchatka.
-Her first vocation was teaching but she has been involved in travel and tourism for a number of years.
-She is responsible for the permits and permissions required to operate our expeditions and regularly joins us on board as an Assistant Expedition Leader.
+Her first vocation was teaching, but she has been involved in travel and tourism for a number of years.
+She is responsible for obtaining the permits and permissions required to operate our expeditions and regularly joins us on our voyages as an Assistant Expedition Leader.
+RUSSIA'S RING OF FIRE 13 DAY KAMCHATKA, THE COMMANDER & KURIL ISLANDS (Incorporating our Popular 'Birding The Russian Far East' Expedition)